An Embarrassing Nose Stands Out

 Steps Involved In the Rhinoplasty Procedure

 Rhinoplasty can be performed either through an open or closed procedure.
-In a closed surgery, the incisions are made inside the nose using an endoscopic camera.
+In a closed surgery, the incisions are made inside the nose.
 This method is less intensive as it does not require the nose to be fully opened.
+Dr. Kenneth Hughes performs almost all of his rhinoplasties, both primary and revision rhinoplasties, with the closed approach.
+The closed approach not only makes this a scarless procedure, but the approach results in preservation of blood supply to the nasal tip, reduced swelling, and less downtime.

-In an open procedure, just one incision is made across the columella, or the inner, narrow strip of tissue inside the nose that separates both nostrils.
-This method allows the surgeon to make more significant changes, but requires a longer period of downtime.
+In an open procedure, an incision is made across the columella, or the narrow strip of tissue that separates the nostrils.
+This method allows the surgeon to see structures more easily and is better for beginner plastic surgeons, but this approach leads to more swelling and longer downtime.
 The skin that covers the cartilage and bones are gently raised, allowing the surgeon access to reshape the nose structure.

 Once the underlying structure of the nose is changed to the desired shape, the nasal skin and the tissue are then re-draped and the incisions are closed.